uwspstar/FullStack/CSharp/code-effective/readme.md

 // Does not compile, use readonly instead: private const DateTime classCreation = new DateTime(2000, 1, 1, 0, 0, 0);
 ```
-- runtime constants can be any type
+- runtime constants can be any type , You must initialize them in a constructor, or you can use an initializer.

 ### Prefer the is or as Operators to Casts
 ### Use Conditional Attributes Instead of #if